julelang/manual/src/std/net.md

 Returns network name which is listening.
 If connection closed, returns `Network.Tcp` as a general network.

 `fn Close(self)!`\
 Closes connection.
 All exceptionals are error code of implementation.
-Panics if connection is already closed.

 ---